solidquartz/little-apps/README.md

 # little-apps
-A collection of apps to practice React from tutorials around the internet, saved for easy reference.
+A collection of apps to practice React from tutorials around the internet, saved with lots of notes for easy reference.
 Check the branches to find each app.

 ### Counter
 Back to basics with a simple counter app